So you got a brand new iPhone, and now it’s out of the box. Here’s what you should do next…

 Activate passcode and ID tech

-Chances are, you already set up Touch ID (or Face ID on an iPhone X) when going through Apple’s introductory screens.
+Chances are, you already set up Touch ID (or Face ID) when going through Apple’s introductory screens.
 If not, do so now – and add multiple fingerprints to Touch ID, so you’re not restricted to a single thumb.
 For added security, set up a six-digit passcode in Settings.

 Start backing up